Tristanoshier/DotnetReact/README.md

 # DotnetReact
-This project is built from a tutorial on udemy which is teaching me how to connect a .net and reactjs together
+This project is built from a tutorial on udemy which is teaching me how to connect a .net and react.js together